cornelltech/wetty/README.md

 # wetty
 Terminal in browser over http/https.
 (Ajaxterm/Anyterm alternative, but much better)

+## Running locally

+Running locally should be pretty easy, just follow these steps.
+1. Install docker and docker_compose.
+2. Run `docker-compose -f dev-compose.yml build`
+3. Run `docker-compose -f dev-compose.yml up`
+4. Make sure psql is installed locally and run ./auth/create_db.sh.
+You will also need the postgres password that is in the docker-compose file.
+5. Visit localhost:8000

 ## Developing

 The code is pretty modular with the idea of making it easy for people to build their own chapters.